 The curriculum is regularly reviewed by senior management and subject teachers to ensure that it is broad, balanced and the best offer for the cohort of learners at the school.
-At TLC, we teach young people in small (up to 10 learners), mixed-age classes, divided into Key Stage 3 (years 7-9) and Key Stage 4 (years 10-11).
+At TLC, we teach young people in small (up to 12 learners), mixed-age classes, divided into Key Stage 3 (years 7-9), Key Stage 4 (years 10-11) and Key Stage 5 (years 12-13).
 Groups are formed through careful consideration of the personalised needs of each young person, their attainment and progress and group dynamics.
-The core subjects, Maths, English and ICT are supplemented by a range of vocational and other academic subjects, to enable the delivery of a broad, rich curriculum appropriate to the learner cohort and expected outcomes.
+The core subjects, Maths, English, and Science are supplemented by a range of vocational and other academic subjects, to enable the delivery of a broad, rich curriculum appropriate to the learner cohort and expected outcomes.

-Curriculum Skills Key Stage 3 Key Stage 4 Qualifications Age 11-14 14-16 15-16 Year Groups 7-9 10-11 At year 11 English Language Linguistic \checkmark \checkmark GCSE/functional Skills Maths Mathematical \checkmark \checkmark GCSE/ functional Skills English Literature Fluency in written and spoken English - \checkmark GCSE Statistics Data analytics and critical thinking - \checkmark GCSE Science Scientific \checkmark \checkmark GCSE/ entry Level Art Aesthetic and creative \checkmark \checkmark GCSE History Human and social \checkmark \checkmark GCSE/ entry Level Geography Human and physical \checkmark \checkmark GCSE/ entry Level RE Human and social \checkmark \checkmark GCSE/ entry Level ICT Technological \checkmark \checkmark Functional Skills Physical Education Physical \checkmark \checkmark - Cookery Aesthetic and creative, technological \checkmark \checkmark ASDAN Foodwise PSHE Human and social, scientific, and technological \checkmark \checkmark - RSHE Human and social, scientific, and technological \checkmark \checkmark - Literacy Reading and spelling \checkmark \checkmark - Numeracy Number calculations \checkmark \checkmark - Careers Human and social, vocational \checkmark \checkmark - Citizenship Human and social, vocational - \checkmark GCSE Bicycle Mechanics Vocational \checkmark \checkmark OCN Accredited Hairdressing Vocational \checkmark \checkmark ASDAN Award
+Curriculum Skills Key Stage 3 Key Stage 4 Qualifications

+Age 11-14 14-16 15-16

+Year Groups 7-9 10-11 At year 11

+English Language Linguistic ✓ ✓ GCSE/functional Skills

+Maths Mathematical ✓ ✓ GCSE/ functional Skills

+English Literature Fluency in written and spoken English - ✓ GCSE

+Statistics Data analytics and critical thinking - ✓ GCSE

+Science Scientific ✓ ✓ GCSE/ entry Level

+Art Aesthetic and creative ✓ ✓ GCSE

+History Human and social ✓ ✓ Entry Level

+RE Human and social ✓ √ Entry Level

+Physical Education Physical ✓ ✓ -

+Cookery Aesthetic and creative, technological ✓ ✓ ASDAN Foodwise

+RSHE Human and social, scientific, and technological √ ✓ -

+Literacy Reading and spelling ✓ ✓ -

+Numeracy Number calculations ✓ ✓ -

+Careers Human and social, vocational ✓ ✓ -

+Citizenship Human and social, vocational - ✓ -

+Bicycle Mechanics Vocational ✓ ✓ OCN Accredited

+Hair and Beauty Vocational ✓ ✓ ASDAN Award

-The qualifications, underpinning our curriculum, are reviewed on an annual basis to ensure they meet the needs and aspirations of our young people.
+The qualifications underpinning our curriculum are reviewed on an annual basis to ensure they meet the needs and aspirations of our young people.